The Luberon Christmas Experience

 - An introduction to the unique Christmas traditions of Provence.

 - A special visit to the famous Crèche Provençale at the Vieille Église (old church) in Bonnieux.
 We will arrange a private visit with the local man who lovingly prepares this crèche and decorates the church every year.
-2022 will be the 30th year!
-The crèche included over 500 santons in 2021.
+2022 was the 30th year!
+The crèche includes over 500 santons.